 Vianney had a soft spot for the forgotten as well.
 La Providence, an orphanage for young girls that John Vianney started in 1824, can be found across the street from the church.
 At the end of the Napoleonic Era, France’s grave economic woes gripped the country.
 Countless women and girls roamed the streets selling themselves as prostitutes.

-In the true spirit of Saint Vincent de Paul, La Providence was John Vianney’s response to the social injustice of national poverty.
+In the true spirit of St. Vincent de Paul, La Providence was John Vianney’s response to the social injustice of national poverty.
 The orphanage is a modest, white, two-story French country house where numerous young teenage and orphan girls in need of spiritual direction and shelter learned skills such as housekeeping from Catherine Lassagne, who headed the house.

 One of John Vianney’s great pleasures was his noontime catechism to the orphan girls.
 In fact, once Ars became a hot spot for pilgrims, Father Vianney’s midday chat with the girls became a crowded affair, one that had to be relocated to the church.